 Medicinal mushrooms are some of the strongest “medicine” out there.
-Yet unlike drugs many of them have a dual direction activity that can boost or decrease your immune system as needed.
-In addition, there are many other benefits besides helping immunity.
+Yet unlike drugs, many of them have a dual-direction activity that can boost or decrease your immune system as needed; an all-natural immunomodulator.
+In addition, there are many other benefits besides helping immunity and cancer.

 A few years back at the Longevity Conference the keynote speaker was Paul Stamets.
 Paul is the world’s foremost mycological expert.
 From the stage he spoke of the benefits of mushrooms, not just in how they can help us individually, but also to help heal the world.